Just for Parents

 - Ask questions and offer advice, but avoid telling them what to do.

 - Tell them you trust them to make the best decision or to do the right thing.

-If you are worried that your son or daughter is having a particularly difficult time making a successful transition to college, please contact us.
-We can assist your student in connecting with other students or help him or her gain access to free counseling services or additional support.
+If you are worried that your loved one is having a particularly difficult time making a successful transition to college, please contact us.
+We can assist your student in connecting with other students or help them gain access to free counseling services or additional support.
 Remember, we are here to help your student be successful.